Shots In The Dark

 Today is the last day of the Summers' presidency.
 (Some would note that it precedes Independence Day, a national holiday.)

 President Summers has been popping up in various odd places lately.
 Last night he appeared on the Charlie Rose Show (he and Rose are, apparently, friends from Washington days).
-I didn't see the show, but
+I didn't see the show, but here's a summary.

 (By the way, the interview negates George Stephanopolous' claim that his talk with Summers would be Summers' only interview.)